Diplomatic Courier: Plot

-Janine is located and explains to Mike that she not only worked with Carew but also loved him and spied on the Soviets on his behalf.
-Still, the colonel insists that Janine was a loyal Soviet agent by showing Mike the dossier on her compiled by Carew himself.
-Joan then contacts Mike and claims that a sniper tried to kill her.
-After he leaves, it is Joan who is revealed to be the Soviet agent when she meets with Rasumny Platov to discuss the strategy for getting the top-secret papers, containing details of an invasion plan, back into Soviet hands.
+Janine is located and explains to Mike that she loved Carew and spied on the Soviets on his behalf.
+Cagle insists that Janine was a Soviet agent by showing Mike the dossier about her that was compiled by Carew.
+Joan contacts Mike and claims that a sniper tried to kill her.
+After he leaves, Joan is revealed to be the Soviet agent when she meets with Rasumny Platov to discuss acquiring top-secret papers containing details of a planned Soviet invasion of Yugoslavia.

-Mike deduces that Carew hid microfilm in the wristwatch with the dedication to Sam engraved on the back.
-He retrieves the watch from the pawnshop where Janine left it, only to have Joan try to take it from him at gunpoint, before she is surprised and overpowered by the faithful American Sergeant.
-Meanwhile, a complication arises that no one anticipated: the pawnbroker had cleaned the watch and removed the film.
-The Soviets use Maximilian to impersonate the voice of Col. Cagle, and fool both Janine and Mike.
-Mike is captured by the Soviets and drugged, his clothes and possessions are searched, and, when nothing is found, he is dumped in a river, from which he is rescued by a passing fishing boat.
-Janine bargains for her freedom with the Soviet agent Platov by agreeing to give the microfilm to them; in return they will accompany her on a train to the border of the security zone.
-In the end, the microfilm is recovered by the American authorities.
-Mike manages to get on the train, and meets with Janine in the presence of her Soviet spymaster.
-When their train is sidetracked to let another train pass, Mike fights with Platov, and both he and Janine manage to escape through a window as the train with the Soviet agents moves off.
+Mike deduces that Carew had hidden microfilm in the watch, so he retrieves it from the pawnshop where Janine had left it, but Joan tries to take it from him at gunpoint before she is overpowered by Guelvada.
+However, the pawnbroker had cleaned the watch and removed the film.

+The Soviets use Maximilian to impersonate the voice of Cagle and fool Mike and Janine.
+Mike is captured by the Soviets, drugged and dumped in a river and rescued by a fishing boat.
+Janine bargains for her freedom with Platov by agreeing to surrender the microfilm to them.
+In return, they will accompany her on a train to the border of the security zone.
+The microfilm is recovered by the American authorities.
+Mike boards the train and meets Janine in the presence of her Soviet spymaster.
+Mike fights with Platov and escapes with Janine through a window.